-We intend to apply to have our Class A common stock quoted on under the trading symbol "FB."
+Our Class A common stock has been approved for listing on the NASDAO Global Select Market under the trading symbol "FB."

 We, all of our directors and executive officers, and the selling stockholders have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC on behalf of the underwriters, we and they will not, during specified periods of time after the date of this prospectus: